Zhang Yiming Bio,Age, Family, Wife, TikTok, Net Worth and ByteDance

 Zhang Yiming Education

-He began his studies at Tianjin’s Nankai University in 2001, majoring in microelectronics before switching to software engineering and graduating in 2005.
+In 2001, he attended Tianjin’s Nankai University, where he graduated in microelectronics before switching to software engineering and graduating in 2005.

 Zhang Yiming Photo